Irish Boundary Commission: The commission and its work

 Irish Boundary Commission's first sitting in Ireland.
 Irish Independent, Thursday, 11 December 1924.
 Second from left, Mr. J. R. Fisher; center: Mr. Justice Feetham; second from right, Dr. Eoin MacNeill.

 The Irish Civil War broke out in the Irish Free State between pro and anti-treaty forces, causing a delay with the appointment of the Boundary Commission, which did not occur until 1924.
 In August 1924 a chairman of the Commission was appointed and in September 2,000 members of the Ulster Special Constabulary were mobilized along the border in Counties Fermanagh and south Tyrone.
 The Northern Ireland government, which adopted a policy of refusing to cooperate with the commission since it did not wish to lose any territory, refused to appoint a representative.
+The Northern government declined to name a representative to the Commission as it did not consider itself bound by a Treaty (the Anglo-Irish Treaty) which it had never assented to.
 To resolve this the British and Irish governments legislated to allow the UK government to appoint a representative on Northern Ireland's behalf.
 It has been argued that the person selected by the British government to represent Northern Ireland in the commission clearly represented the Unionist cause.
 British Prime Minister Baldwin is quoted on the selection of the Northern Ireland representative to the commission: "If the Commission should give away counties, then of course Ulster couldn't accept it and we should back her.
 But the Government will nominate a proper representative (for Northern Ireland) and we hope that he and Feetham will do what is right."
 The commission thus convened, it began its work on 6 November 1924, based at 6 Clement's Inn, London, consisting of: